 We further performed testing for PIT projects on a sample basis to confirm the appropriate application of revenue recognition policies and to verify valuation of WIP balances.
 This included reconciling accounting entries to supporting documentation.
 When doing this, we specifically put emphasis on those transactions occurring close before or after the balance sheet date to obtain sufficient evidence over the accuracy of cut-off.

 For further information on customer contracts – accuracy of revenue recognition, valuation of contract assets, work in progress (WIP), trade accounts receivable and accuracy of contract liabilities refer to the following:

-Accounting for warranties and other costs to fulfill contract obligations
+Accounting for warranties and other costs to fulfil contract obligations

 Key Audit Matter

-As per December 31, 2020, provisions in the amount of CHF 85.3 million are held on the balance sheet to cover expected costs arising from product warranties.
-Additional expected costs to fulfill contract obligations and for onerous contracts are recorded as other provisions.
+As per December 31, 2022, provisions in the amount of CHF 92.3 million are held on the balance sheet to cover expected costs arising from product warranties.
+Additional expected costs to fulfil contract obligations and for onerous contracts are recorded as other provisions.

 Sulzer is exposed to claims from customers for not meeting contractual obligations.
 Remedying measures, addressing technical shortcomings or settlement negotiations with clients may take several months and cause additional costs.
 The assessment of these costs to satisfy order related obligations contains management assumptions with a higher risk of material misjudgment.